wengandrew/wengandrew.github.io/_pages/about.md

 My current research focuses on **energy storage systems modeling** with an emphasis on battery manufacturing process optimization and lifetime prediction.
 My mission is to **build a knowledge base enabling new battery manufacturing technologies to be deployed rapidly, at scale, and sustainably**.
 I am also passionate about battery workforce development and have led research efforts to quantify labor productivity shifts due to the EV transition.

-I am actively involved in ongoing projects with the following organizations:
+I am actively involved a few projects at the moment:
-- [_University of Michigan Electric Vehicle Center_](https://evc.engin.umich.edu/): Leading coursework development for a battery manufacturing course as part of the EV Masters Program to be launched in Fall 2025
+- [_University of Michigan Electric Vehicle Center_](https://evc.engin.umich.edu/): Leading coursework development and delivery for a new online professional course in [ Battery Cell Manufacturing, Testing and Design ](https://nexus.engin.umich.edu/pro-ed/battery-cell-mfg/); researching concepts in advanced battery manufacturing diagnostics
-- [_University of South Carolina, Chemical Engineering_](https://sc.edu/study/colleges_schools/engineering_and_computing/news_events/news/2022/dougal_10_million_navy_research.php): Project engineer for developing battery digital twin technology in naval power and energy systems
+- [_University of South Carolina, Chemical Engineering_](https://sc.edu/study/colleges_schools/engineering_and_computing/news_events/news/2022/dougal_10_million_navy_research.php): Researching battery digital twin technologies for power and energy system applications
-- [_Volta Foundation_](https://volta.foundation/battery-report): Content lead for *The Annual Battery Report's* talent and workforce development section
+- [_Volta Foundation_](https://volta.foundation/battery-report): Program Director for the [2024 Battery Talent Census](https://ci6zshhkupb.typeform.com/batterycensus), aiming to be the largest, most comprehensive data collection initiative focused on workforce trends, compensation, and talent gaps within the battery ecosystem

 ## Getting in Touch